 Diversity Postdoctoral Fellowship Program

-We are particularly interested in collaborating with colleges and departments that have strong interest in hiring faculty of color (defined as members of ethnic minority groups: African American, Asian or Pacific Islander, American Indian, Alaskan Native and Chicano/Latino), who are U.S. citizens or permanent residents) who are underrepresented on the faculty of the University of Minnesota.
+We are particularly interested in collaborating with colleges and departments that have strong interest in hiring American Indian faculty and faculty of color (defined as members of ethnic minority groups: African American, Asian or Pacific Islander, Alaskan Native and Chicano/Latino), who are U.S. citizens or permanent residents) who are underrepresented on the faculty of the University of Minnesota.
 The Office for Equity and Diversity welcomes collaborations with departments on the recruitment and selection processes in order to attract a competitive applicant pool.

 To meet the new objectives of the program, participating departments and colleges must demonstrate intention to hire fellows into faculty positions upon completion of the fellowship year, with the necessary stipulations that the fellows’ teaching record and projection for scholarly excellence are strong during their time at the University of Minnesota.